Raw strings in python: Explanation with examples :

 You can change the program like below, but the output will be different as well :

 This python tutorial introduced you to raw string and how they behave.
 We have also learned how to create different types of raw string, print raw string and invalid raw string with examples.
+Raw strings are really useful for writing regex expressions.
 Go through the examples explained above and drop one comment below if you have any queries.

 You might also like :